razordevel/elevator/controller/README.md

 # Controller

+## Purpose

+This TESSY project is intended to demonstrate several aspects of TESSY.
+For example, the code contains bugs that should be detected by TESSY.

+## Description

 The hardware of the controller is an Arduino Due.

 To protect the input of the Arduino all +5V inputs have to be restricted to +3,3V to protect the Arduino.
 The Razorcat demonstrator uses a set of 220 kOhm and 100 kOhm resistors.
 The wiring of the resistors is documented here: